Platform overview

 How does Tensor Cloud work?

-Simply put, Tensor Cloud creates a digital twin of your asset before it is built.
-Over the asset's lifetime, you can enrich this digital twin with more information, such as PPA contract terms, detailed technical specifications, market assumptions, and real-time operational data.
+Simply put, Tensor Cloud creates a digital twin of your real asset portfolio.
+You can enrich this digital twin with more information, such as PPA contract terms, detailed technical specifications, market assumptions, and real-time operational data.
+Enrichment happens either automatically, for example by connecting Tensor Cloud to your monitoring systems, or manually by uploading or entering data directly into the platform.

 During the asset development phase, you can simulate how your asset will likely perform over its lifetime under different market conditions, contracting terms, or when connected to other assets such as co-located battery storage.
 You will be able to share the results of these simulations with investors, PPA offtakers or other external parties with just a few clicks.